fluxcd/website/content/en/docs/use-cases/openshift.md

 ## Flux Installation with CLI

 The best way to install Flux on OpenShift currently is to use the `flux bootstrap` command.
+This command works with GitHub, GitLab as well as generic Git provider.
+Please refer to the command's documentations [here](../guides/installation/#bootstrap) in details.

 Assuming that you are a GitHub user, you could start by preparing your GitHub credentials.

 ```sh
 export GITHUB_TOKEN=<your-token>